 Sitting pretty at 8,250 feet above sea level, Betty Ford Alpine Gardens in Vail is the highest botanical garden in the United States and possibly the world.
 With views of the Colorado Rocky Mountains, bright blooms, other high elevation plants, manicured flowerbeds, streams and waterfalls, it is a beautiful garden to spend a couple of hours if you are visiting Vail in summer.

 President Gerald Ford and his wife, Betty loved vacationing in Vail and Mrs. Ford became known by locals as the “First Lady of the Vail Valley”.
 In honor of her generosity and her efforts to the town on the map, the Vail Alpine Garden Foundation created the beautiful Betty Ford Alpine Garden in Vail in her name.
+Today it is one of the top gardens to visit in the United States.

 Mrs. Ford’s love for flowers shows in the gardens.
 There is a beautiful meditation spot in the garden, waterfalls and a serene Japanese garden area with water lilies.
 When there are meadows with flowers surrounded by mountains, you just have to twirl because the Hills are alive with the Sound of Music!